GGRC’s Group Runs

-- Runs will continue to be “no-drop”, meaning we will wait at given check-points to ensure nobody is left behind, and run leaders will cover different paces.
+- Sunday runs are “no-drop”, meaning we will wait at given check-points to ensure nobody is left behind, and run leaders will cover different paces.

-- We will expect all members attending in-person workouts to wear a face covering at all times, break into smaller pace groups, and comply with the CDC’s and the SFPHD’s guidelines on Covid-19 self-screening and safety practices.
+- We expect all members attending in-person workouts to comply with the CDC’s and the SFPHD’s guidelines on COVID-19 protocols concerning masking and social distancing.

 - You are welcome to stop by group runs before officially joining the club and paying your dues.
-Visit our membership page for information on how to join the club to attend in-person workouts!
+Visit our membership page for information on how to join the club!

 Join us for speed work!
 We meet halfway down the home stretch – or, at the East entrance of Kezar, when the track is closed.
 Anyone can get faster and stronger through regular speed work, whether they are a novice or a former collegiate runner.
 All workouts include a warm-up and cool-down.
 Many runners meet for dinner and a drink after the cool-down (typically at Yancy’s Pub).

 - Distance: Varies week-to-week based on club target races.